 The primroses are found.

 The speaker gives an invitation: spring is here, so come out and ramble through the hilly brakes.
 A brake, as used here, means bushes and thickets.
-He tells us that the reason for rambling the brakes is that in them, under the thorns and brambles (both prickly plants) in “hollow ground,” the little concave dips or depressions in the ground here and there, one can find wild primroses growing.
+He tells us that the reason for rambling the brakes is that in them, under the thorns and brambles (both prickly plants) about the “hollow ground,” one can find wild primroses growing.
 “Hollow ground” is an old term for a narrow dale or valley, though it can also mean a cemetery — “hallowed/hollow ground.”

 And there’s the windflower chilly